 In order to set yourself up for success, there are a few items to have on-hand besides the pantry essentials.
 These will help you make any leftover into a second delicious meal!

 - Beans.
 Helps to create your burrito, taco, salads.
-Beans are healthy way to make meals more filling.
+Beans are a healthy way to make meals more filling.

 - Tortillas.
 Corn or flour.
 Wraps, burritos, tacos are all great for leftovers.